-Call for proposals
+Call for proposals (v2)

 We are pleased to share this call for proposals for our upcoming fifth international conference Educating the Educators (ETE) 2025.
-The topic of the conference is STEM Teacher Education: 21st century challenges.
-This conference follows on from the conferences held in 2014, 2016, 2019 and 2023.
-Almost 200 researchers, policy makers and practitioners participated in the last ETE conference that was held in Leiden, The Netherlands, in May 2023, and we are looking forward to welcoming all in Cyprus in May 2025.
+The topic of the conference is STEM Teacher Education: 21st Century Challenges.
+This conference follows the conferences held in 2014, 2016, 2019 and 2023.
+Almost 200 researchers, policy makers and practitioners participated in the last ETE conference in Leiden, The Netherlands, in May 2023, and we look forward to welcoming all in Cyprus in May 2025.